Table of contents

 Specifically, manufacturers must ensure that the product design:

 - does not generate electromagnetic interference that interrupts the performance of the other equipment;

 - is immune to electromagnetic emissions from other products.

 2. Conduct laboratory testing

 Electromagnetic disturbances are invisible.
 Therefore the only way to determine if they occur is by conducting testing.
 The EMC Directive allows for self-testing for most equipment.
 However, the equipment necessary to conduct the full set of tests are very expensive.
-Therefore, it is often the best to subcontract the EMC tests to a qualified EMC test laboratory.
-Testing is done in accordance with European harmonised standards.
+Therefore, it is often best to subcontract the EMC tests to a qualified EMC test laboratory.
+Testing is done in accordance with European harmonized standards.

 3. Compile the technical documentation or ‘Technical File’.

-Manufacturers must compile and keep available a set of technical documentation that provide evidence of compliance with the EMC directive.
+Manufacturers must compile and keep available a set of technical documentation that provides evidence of compliance with the EMC directive.
 This set of technical documentation is also called a Technical File.
-The Technical File will not only contain a test certificate and test report, but for example also the design documentation and documentation that describes the production process and shows that it ensures consistent quality.
-The Technical File should be held available for inspection by the market surveillance authorities and should be retained in the EU territory (for example by an authorised representative).
+The Technical File will not only contain a test certificate and test report but for example also the design documentation and documentation that describes the production process and shows that it ensures consistent quality.
+The Technical File should be held available for inspection by the market surveillance authorities and should be retained in the EU territory (for example by an authorized representative).
 Read more about the Technical File here.

 4. Draw up and sign the EU Declaration of Conformity

-Once the conformity with the EMC requirements has been determined and the Technical File been compiled, the manufacturer will draw up an EU Declaration of Conformity.
+Once the conformity with the EMC requirements has been determined and the Technical File has been compiled, the manufacturer will draw up an EU Declaration of Conformity.
 This declaration confirms which CE directives/regulations and European standards have been complied with.
 Read more about the EU Declaration of Conformity here.

 5. Affix the CE marking

 The process is concluded by affixing the CE marking.
 The marking should be placed either on the product.
 Only when this is not possible, the marking may be affixed to the packaging or the instructions.
-The letters must be vertically equal in dimensions and must not be smaller 5 millimeters.
-If the product is covered by are other CE directives/regulations, the CE marking may be affixed only when it complies with all of them.
+The letters must be vertically equal in dimensions and must not be smaller than 5 millimeters.
+If the product is covered by our other CE directives/regulations, the CE marking may be affixed only when it complies with all of them.